Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/max-namespace/README.md

 }

 resource "azurerm_resource_group" "example" {
-  location = "westeurope" # This test case in Premium SKU is not supported in some of the recommended regions.
+  location = "spaincentral" # This test case in Premium SKU is not supported in some of the recommended regions.
 Pinned to an specific one to make the test more reliable. #module.regions.regions[random_integer.region_index.result].name name     = "${module.naming.resource_group.name_unique}-${local.prefix}" }